 Alacati Bay is about 4 kilometers away from the central Alacati area, only a cab ride or a hike away.
 If you don't mind the sun boiling your brains in your head, you can even walk to the bay area.
 No matter how you try get there, you will love the panaromic scene that will greet you when you pass the marina on the left side and reach the top of the hill.
 That's when you know you have only one kilometer left before you can start surfing the waves.

-If you are this far apart, probably your destination was nowhere other than one of the surf schools.
+If you are this close, probably your destination was nowhere other than one of the surf schools.
 If you know how to windsurf and you have not brought your gear with you, you can rent your surf board, sail or kite from any of the 8 wind surf schools (plus 3 kitesurf schools).
 If you arrive early in the season (late May, early June), you will be delighted when the staff tears off the shrink wrap around your brand new rental board and unrolls the new sails for you.

 If you do not know how to windsurf, all the schools offer crash courses to get you on the board and surfing away in no more than 3 days.
 Most of the instructors are VDWS certified and almost of all them are very friendly.
 Be warned that you might have to book couple days in advance, especially in high-season (July/August), to schedule your classes to suit your needs.
 Click here for some pictures of the Bay Area.